"I dwell 'neath the shade of Harvard In the State of the Sacred Cod, Where the Lowells speak only to Cabots, And the Cabots speak only to God."

 Dead Poets Society is set in Vermont, focusing, of course, on the highbrow intellectual side.
 Given that it was a high-end boarding school, it's unlikely that all of the students were actually from Vermont, and it was filmed in Delaware.

-Jaws takes place in the fictional New England town of Amity.
+Jaws takes place in the fictional New England resort community of Amity Island.
 The first film was filmed on Martha's Vineyard.